brettz9/shim/README.md

 # Configuration options

 `$baseUrl`: Set to a path such as "../shims".
-Defaults to "./shims" (a "shims" folder within the main baseUrl).
 If the path is suspected to have a protocol (by the presence of a colon character) or be an absolute path (by having a "/" at the beginning), the alias or path supplied with the `require([!shim...])` call will be appended along with ".js".
 Otherwise, the main config.baseUrl will be used and the shim $baseUrl appended to it.
+Defaults to "../jam" (i.e., a "jam" folder one level above the main baseUrl directory (your executing HTML file by default)) for the sake of easy compatibility with [Jam](jamjs.org/)-installed shim packages (while allowing the the default baseUrl, the executing HTML file, to reside (with its potential dependencies) in a cleanly-separated sibling folder).
+If your main file resides at root, you will need to change this value.

 A trailing "/" is allowed but not required.